axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 Logout
 ------

-The menu entry :guilabel:`Logout` will terminate your session in the Axon Ivy Portal.
-You’ll be routed back to the login page of the Axon Ivy Portal.
+The menu entry :guilabel:`Logout` will terminate your session in the |ivy|
+Portal.
+You’ll be routed back to the login page of the |ivy|
+Portal.

 .. hint::
-   The Axon Ivy Portal will also do an automatic logout if you’re inactive for a certain amount of time.
+   The |ivy| Portal will also do
+   an automatic logout if you’re
+   inactive for a certain amount of time.